How to listen to Infosound

 A fair number of local talking newspapers and magazines, as well as some community and hospital radio

-stations, choose to carry Infosound information to their respective listeners.
-It is unlikely that any will carry
+stations, choose to feature Infosound information audio articles.
+It is unlikely that any will carry the